Ukraine - Education Ukraine - Education

 With nearly 5.7 million students in a country the size of Texas, Ukraine is among the largest and most talented international student markets in Europe.

 After decades of standing in Russia's shadow, Western institutions are gradually taking more notice of Ukrainian students.
 The country ranks fourth in the world in the number of people with a higher education, and the literacy rate is 100 percent among its youngest generations.
-According to the World Economic Forum's Global Competitiveness Report, Ukraine ranks 31 out of 144 countries in primary school enrollment, 41st in secondary education, and 13th in higher education.
-In 2016/17 the number of students in primary and secondary school reached 3,846,000, in vocational school – 285,800 and in higher education – 1,586,700 students.
+In 2017/18 the number of students in primary and secondary school reached 3,922,000, in vocational school 269,400 and in higher education 1,538,600 students.

-Despite its track record in producing talented, literate students, over the last twenty years Ukraine’s educational system has suffered, which in turn has caused increasing numbers of students to look for study abroad programs.
-Between 2009 and 2016 the number of Ukrainians studying abroad increased by 129 percent to reach 59,648 students studying in 34 countries.
+Despite its track record in producing talented, literate students, over the last twenty years Ukraine’s educational system has suffered, which in turn caused increasing numbers of students to look for study abroad programs.
+Between 2009 and 2016 the number of Ukrainians studying abroad increased by 176 percent to reach 66,668 students studying in 34 countries.
 The most attractive countries to study are Poland, Germany, Russia, Canada, Italy, Czech Republic, USA, Spain, Austria, France and Hungary.

-According to the most recent Open Doors Report of the Institute of International Education, 1,817 Ukrainian students went to the U.S. to study in 2016-2017, which is 8.2 percent more than in 2015-2016.
-45 percent of Ukrainians studying in the U.S. pursue bachelor degrees, 36 percent enroll in master's programs, 13 percent take optional practical training, and six percent go for non-degree programs.
+According to the most recent Open Doors Report of the Institute of International Education, 1,928 Ukrainian students went to the U.S. to study in 2017-2018, which is 6.1 percent more than in 2016-2017.
+Of these, 49 percent of Ukrainians studying in the U.S. pursue bachelor’s degrees, 33 percent enroll in master's programs, 12.5 percent take optional practical training, and 5.5 percent elect non-degree programs.

-The survey results revealed that the most popular destinations for prospective students are the U.S., followed by Canada, the U.K, and Western Europe.
+The most popular destinations for prospective students are the U.S., followed by Canada, the U.K, and Western Europe.
 When selecting a country, Ukrainians base their decisions on a country's reputation for helping a student with career preparation and the strength of a country's overall education system.
 When comparing schools, prospective students consider first the quality and then the cost of tuition.
-The most popular programs for Ukrainians are Master's Degrees, English courses, and Bachelor Degrees.
+The most popular programs for Ukrainians are master’s degrees, English courses, and bachelor’s degrees.
 Due to a limited number of high-quality business education programs in Ukraine, business administration is the number one field of study for Ukrainian international students.
-Regarding competition for U.S. universities, according to agents, Canada is the U.S.' primary competitor in recruiting Ukrainians to study in primary and higher education programs, whereas the U.K. is the major competitor for language schools and programs.
+Regarding competition for U.S. universities, according to agents, Canada is the main competitor for the U.S. in recruiting Ukrainians to study in primary and higher education programs, with the U.K. the major competitor for language schools and programs.

 There are many recruiting agents in Ukraine and numerous small agencies dominate the market.
 Most agents concentrate their efforts on serving students who plan to use their parent's income or personal savings to pay for their education.